zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

     • Add the tag to the application servers and associate the service account with the database servers.
     • Create an egress firewall rule to allow network traffic from source network tag app-server to target service account sa-db.

-Both service accounts and network tags can be used for creating a Cloud Firewall rule.
+> Both service accounts and network tags can be used for creating a Cloud Firewall rule.
 The prime word is "to allow network traffic from app server to database server" which is achievable by inbound/ingress rule and not egress rule. https://cloud.google.com/firewall/docs/firewalls#rule_assignment

+---

+## Question-222

+#deployments

+You want to permanently delete a Pub/Sub topic managed by Config Connector in your Google Cloud project.
+What should you do?

+- A. Use kubectl to create the label deleted-by-cnrm and to change its value to true for the topic resource.
+- ***B. Use kubectl to delete the topic resource.***
+- C. Use gcloud CLI to delete the topic.
+- D. Use gcloud CLI to update the topic label managed-by-cnrm to false.

+> If a resource is managed by the Config Connector, you can update/delete it through kubectl command. https://cloud.google.com/config-connector/docs/how-to/getting-started#before_you_begin

 ---